 1 teaspoon olive oil for bowl

 1-2 garlic cloves, finely diced sea salt to taste

-After the second rise, scrape the dough onto a floured surface and divide into 6 to 8 equal parts.
-Heat a large cast iron pan or grill over medium heat.
+After the second rise, scrape the dough onto a floured surface and divide it into 6 to 8 equal parts.
+Heat a large cast-iron pan or grill over medium heat.
 Working with one piece of dough at a time, gently roll dough into small, irregular circles.
-Careful not to press down too hard or overwork dough, as dough will lose its loft.
-Move dough onto wax paper or silicone baking sheet until all the dough is rolled out.
+Careful not to press down too hard or overwork dough, as the dough will lose its loft.
+Move the dough onto wax paper or silicone baking sheet until all the dough is rolled out.
 Wax paper can be used to separate each piece of dough if necessary.
 When pan or grill is evenly heated carefully select rolled out dough and brush with oil, place oil-side down.
-Once dough is in the pan, brush more oil, face side up.
+Once the dough is in the pan, brush more oil, face side up.
 Quickly flip dough once bubbles have fully formed (about 3-4 minutes) and brush with more olive oil if needed.
-If dough is burning, turn heat down slightly.
+If the dough is burning, turn the heat down slightly.
 Allow bread to fully cook through, about 3-4 more minutes (6-8 minutes total cook time ).
-Move baked bread to rack and dust with dried herbs, sea salt and diced garlic.
+Move baked bread to rack and dust with dried herbs, sea salt, and diced garlic.

 Quickly and swiftly continue grilling the remaining pieces.
 Most likely you will have drawn attention and will have a large crowd of eaters surrounding you, anxiously awaiting their first bite.

 Note: Try this recipe in a cast iron pan or outdoor grill.